 A very high percentage of funds are spent on programs supporting native plant and wildlife preservation, nature education, and habitat restoration at Edgewood County Park and Natural Preserve, San Mateo County’s only natural preserve.
 Friends of Edgewood is an all-volunteer organization, and we endeavor to keep our management and overhead expenses low.

-The Friends of Edgewood Natural Preserve is an all-volunteer non-profit organization with the mission to protect Edgewood’s extraordinary biodiversity and foster lasting connections with Edgewood and the larger natural world.
-Our volunteers participate in 27 programs which we group into three broad categories: land & wildlife stewardship, nature education, and interpretive programs.
-Additionally, there are 13 ongoing activities related to governance and organizational infrastructure.
+Friends of Edgewood Natural Preserve is an all-volunteer, non-profit organization with the mission to protect Edgewood’s extraordinary biodiversity and foster lasting connections with Edgewood and the larger natural world.
+Our volunteers participate in 25 programs which we group into three broad categories: land & wildlife stewardship, nature education, and interpretive programs.
+Additionally, there are 12 on-going activities related to governance and organizational infrastructure.

-- (Land & Wildlife Stewardship) Protect and restore the animal and plant habitat of Edgewood County Park & Natural Preserve, engaging volunteers and professional habitat restoration ecologists.
-Activities include: habitat restoration, seed amplification, showcase sites, social trails repair, weeding of non-native plants, Bluebird box monitoring, camera trapping, adopt-a-highway volunteers, plant mapping volunteers, and county weed management area liaison.
+- Land & Wildlife Stewardship.
+We protect and restore the animal and plant habitat of Edgewood County Natural Preserve in partnership with the San Mateo County Parks Dept., engaging volunteers and professional habitat restoration ecologists.
+Activities include habitat restoration, seed amplification, weeding of non-native plants, blue bird box monitoring, camera trapping, adopt-a-highway volunteers, plant mapping, and county weed management area liaison.

-- (Nature Education) We provide volunteers to staff the Education Center at Edgewood and to update and maintain the office and exhibits.
-We provide a quarterly newsletter for all members.
-Additional activities include native garden, wildflower surveys, maintaining a display of plants in flower, and an online field guide of plants and animals found at Edgewood.
+- Nature Education.
+We provide volunteers to staff the Bill and Jean Lane Education Center at Edgewood, update exhibits, and maintain the office.
+We provide a quarterly newsletter for all members and other subscribers.
+Additional activities include the native garden, weekly wildflower surveys, maintaining a display of plants in flower, and an online field guide of plants and animals found at Edgewood.
+We also participate in educational outreach at local events.

-- (Interpretive Programs) We conduct free, docent-led hikes for the public in Edgewood, training new docents each year.
-Additional activities include volunteer enrichment, trail ambassadors, and trail signage.
+- Interpretive Programs.
+We conduct free, docent-led hikes for the public in Edgewood, which are supported by trainings and enrichment sessions for new and continuing docents each year.
+Additional activities include trail ambassadors and trail signage.
+In 2025, we will launch a new field trips for kids program in partnership with community-based organizations in the county.

-2022 was a great year for revenue, allowing us to spend more on land & wildlife stewardship without running a deficit.
-Membership dues and other gifts amounted to 84% of (non-investment) revenue.
-We also received some generous grants, primarily for habitat restoration, and also for Edgewood Farms and newsletter expenses..
-Our Adopt-A-Highway group qualified for a stipend from CA DOT.
+2024 was great year for revenue, allowing us to pay land and wildlife stewardship expenses without running a deficit.
+Membership dues and other gifts amounted to around 90% of (non-investment) revenue.
+We also received generous grants to support our programs.
+Donations include donations from Donor Advised Funds (DAFs) and Qualified Charitable Distributions (QCDs).

-In 2022, the majority of our expense budget, 74%, was used for land & wildlife stewardship.
-Our nature education programs, including Docent-led walks and the Bill & Jean Lane Education Center, and printing and mailing the quarterly newsletter accounted for 4%.
-Another 3% went to our interpretive programs, which included free docent-led walks.
-We also granted 2% to our nonprofit partners, who are key to our strategic goals.
-The remaining expenses were related to incoming donations, insurance, other general operating expenses, and a new supply of our popular Friends of Edgewood jackets.
+In 2024, the majority (56%) of our expense budget was for land and wildlife stewardship.
+Our nature education programs, including the Bill and Jean Lane Education Center, and printing and mailing the quarterly newsletter, accounted for 10%.
+Another 7% went to our interpretive programs which included free docent-led walks.
+4% was spent on updating our supply of T-shirts with the FoE logo available in the Education Center.
+We also granted 4% to our strategic nonprofit partners.
+The remaining expenses were related to the administration of incoming donations, insurance, and other general operating activities.

-As a mature, all-volunteer run non-profit organization, Friends of Edgewood Natural Preserve endeavors to use our financial resources wisely; to spend our yearly funding within our means and invest for the longer term to support the continuation and growth of our programs.
+As a mature, all-volunteer run non-profit, the Friends of Edgewood Natural Preserve endeavors to use our financial resources wisely; to spend our yearly funding within our means and to invest for the longer term, to support the continuation and growth of our programs.
+Our 2024 Annual Report can be found on our website at friendsofedgewood.org/annual-report.

-Thank you again to our volunteers, members, and friends for your generous support.
-We appreciate your donations of both money and time to preserve and restore Edgewood County Park and Natural Preserve as a unique treasure in our neighborhood.
+Thank you again to our volunteers, members, donors, and friends for your generous support.
+We appreciate your contributions of money and time to ensure that Edgewood be a resilient place of extraordinary biodiversity that is appreciated and protected forever.

 Angela Mallett